14 Sep Byram, Calendine, Looney All Earn Top Doctor Honors in 2023

 Announced annually by Nashville Lifestyles, three physicians at Bone and Joint Institute of Tennessee have been named to the list of Top Doctors in 2023’s orthopaedic surgery category.

 Of the more than 35 orthopaedic doctors named to this year’s list, the rundown included Dr. Ian Byram, Dr. Cory Calendine and Dr. Colin Looney.
-The 2022 list marks three straight years Dr. Calendine and Dr. Looney have been honored, while Dr. Byram makes his first appearance.
+The 2023 list marks two straight years for Dr. Byram and four straight years for Dr. Calendine and Dr. Looney to be honored.

 Each year, Nashville Lifestyles’ list is compiled by Castle Connolly Medical, Ltd. – an organization that patients have turned to as the official source of Top Doctors to find trusted, quality care for more than 25 years.
 Castle Connolly covers all 50 states and all major specialties, and is based on nominations from doctors themselves.
 While Castle Connolly asks physicians to consider many criteria when nominating their fellow providers, the premise is simple – as a doctor, where would you go if you needed care?

 After nomination and thorough screening to ensure doctors meet Castle Connolly’s rigorous standards, only then can they make the Top Doctors list.
 Castle Connolly Top Doctors do not pay to receive this designation.